$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 The Application Timeline for Turkish Developers

-Developers who target companies using the Beschleunigtes Fachkräfteverfahren (§81a Accelerated Procedure) — where the employer initiates the process with the Ausländerbehörde — often see the visa decision arrive 4 to 6 weeks after their appointment rather than the standard 4 to 12 weeks.
+Developers who target companies using the Beschleunigtes Fachkräfteverfahren (§81a Accelerated Procedure) — where the employer initiates the process with the Ausländerbehörde — can have an appointment scheduled within three weeks after the competent authority instructs the mission, and the embassy generally decides within a further three weeks after a complete application.

 For the complete step-by-step filing process, document checklist, and iDATA appointment tactics specific to Turkish applicants, see the Turkey to Germany Skilled Worker Guide.